KTrain5169/unpacker/README.md

 ## Should I use this?

 Absolutely... not!
 If you can, try to use a third-party launcher instead.
 (For `mrpack` packs, you can use [Prism](https://prismlauncher.org), [Modrinth](https://modrinth.com/app) or [ATLauncher](https://atlauncher.com), all open-source.)
 This was more a project for fun and shouldn't be taken seriously *for now*.

+## CLI usage

+The direct-download script can also double as a CLI app.
+Here are the commands for it:

+* --url (-u for short) - Specifies the download URL.
+* --output (-o for short) - Specifies the output directory.
+If omitted but --url or -u is used, it will download into the current working directory instead.